 USB drives have long been used as a way to transfer viruses and other malware between computers.
 Hackers (hackers) usually stick the user's own mobile drive.
 One way to avoid such infection is to purchase a portable drive that includes A switch that makes it temporarily readable only When connected to a suspicious computer.
 Maliciously infecting a computer with a drive USB Acquired by the hacker itself requires the investment of additional financial resources, and is therefore used mainly for a focused attack on computers or specific people rather than a general attack on a large number of users, as in the latter case.

 The danger of USB drives is not always limited to software.
 A company named USB KILL Market Drive USB Causing immediate disabling and irreversible damage to the computer to which it connects.
-The cost of a drive USB Such is 50 Euro.
-According to the company, the product is intended for anyone who wants to examine or destroy (Kill the language of the site) the equipment in his possession ...
+The cost of a drive USB Such is 50 euros.
+According to the company, the product is intended for anyone who wants to test or destroy (Kill in the language of the site) the equipment in his possession…

 The distribution of the infidelity software in remote mailboxes occurred in faraway Australia and did not cause significant damage, but it is a reminder to all of us that free, suspicious gifts may cause us to pay dearly if we do not take extra care.